 7. Optimize Images

 Images take longer to load than any other element.
 If you use a large size image in your article, it will increase your site’s loading time which will affect the visitor’s user experience.
-For image optimization, there are a lot of image optimizer plugins available in WordPress.org that compresses your image size and improve the loading speed.
+For image optimization, there are a lot of image optimizer plugins available in WordPress.org that compresses your image size and speed up WordPress site load time.